jongolden/agenda-nest/README.md

 ## Background

-Agenda Nest provides a NestJS module wrapper for [Agenda](https://github.com/agenda/agenda), a light-weight job scheduling library.
+Agenda Nest provides a NestJS module wrapper for [Agenda](https://github.com/agenda/agenda), a lightweight job scheduling library.
 Heavily inspired by Nest's own Bull implementation, [@nestjs/bull](https://github.com/nestjs/bull), Agenda Nest provides a fully-featured implementation, complete with decorators for defining your jobs, processors and queue event listeners.
 You may optionally, make use of Agenda Nest's Express controller to interface with your queues through HTTP.

 ### Dependencies